primiano/perfetto-docs/docs/quickstart/trace-analysis.md

-# Quickstart: SQL-based trace analysis and trace-based metrics
+# Quickstart: SQL-based analysis and trace-based metrics

 _This quickstart explains how to use `trace_processor` to programmatically query the trace contents through a SQL interface and compute trace-based metrics._